Skip to main content

 Park History

 Chyornye Zemli Nature Reserve was established in 1990 specifically to combat desertification and protect the remaining saiga antelope population, which had crashed from millions to tens of thousands due to poaching and habitat loss.
-The reserve creation responded to dual ecological crises: catastrophic saiga decline and advancing desertification threatening to create a true desert in Europe.
-International recognition came with Ramsar designation for the Manych-Gudilo wetlands and UNESCO Biosphere Reserve status for the steppe section.
+[1] The reserve creation responded to dual ecological crises: catastrophic saiga decline and advancing desertification threatening to create a true desert in Europe.
+International recognition followed with Ramsar designation for the Manych-Gudilo wetlands in 1994 and UNESCO Biosphere Reserve status for the steppe section from 1993 to 2021.
+[1]

 Major Trails And Attractions

-Observing free-ranging saiga antelope herds in their natural steppe habitat is the reserve primary attraction, offering a glimpse of the vast herds that once roamed from Britain to Alaska.
-The Manych-Gudilo lake section provides spectacular waterbird viewing, with thousands of pelicans, flamingos, and other species visible from observation points.
+Observing free-ranging saiga antelope herds in their natural steppe habitat is the reserve primary attraction, offering a glimpse of the vast herds that once roamed across the Eurasian steppes.
+[1] The Manych-Gudilo lake section provides spectacular waterbird viewing, with thousands of pelicans, flamingos, and other species visible from observation points.
 The steppe landscape, while subtle, has a stark beauty particularly at sunrise and sunset when low light accentuates the terrain.
 Tulip blooms in spring briefly transform patches of steppe into fields of color.

 Visitor Facilities And Travel